a better future

 Along the Southwestern coast of Cyprus, Troodos mountain range stretches, covered with pine trees, dwarf Oaks, cypress trees and different kinds of cedar.
 The highest mountain is called Olympus Troodos massif.
 It rises at 1952 meters above sea level and it is the highest point of the island.
 Between these two mountain ranges lies the fertile valley of Mesaoria.

 The total area of forest in Cyprus is about 20 per cent of the island, while the fertile lands cover about 47%.

-In South Cyprus are the five large settlements: Nicosia, Larnaca, Limassol, Paphos and Polis.
-In the northern part of the island are the three cities: Morphou, Kyrenia and Famagusta.
+In South, Cyprus has the five large settlements: Nicosia, Larnaca, Limassol, Paphos, and Polis.
+In the northern part of the island has three cities: Morphou, Kyrenia, and Famagusta.
 Unfortunately, since 1974, the northern part of the island is occupied by Turkey, but guests of the island are still able to visit and admire the sights of that area without a problem.

 Please note that, buying real estate in the North of the island is illegal and risky.
 The real owners can take back their properties at any time, as they were forcibly relocated to the South after the occupation, but they are still the legal owners.
 In international jurisprudence, such precedents already exist.

 Note: It is safe to purchase and rent real estate in the South of the island only, as it is controlled by the recognized and legal authorities of the Republic of Cyprus.

 Более подробную информацию о налогах и сборах при покупке недвижимости на Кипре вы можете получить на нашей странице.